fumes/fumes.11ty/src/articles/la-vie-en-rose.md

 # See life through rose-coloured glasses

-The world can be a messy, exhausting place sometime.
+The world can be a messy, exhausting place sometimes.

 The first step is understanding that you are in control of your thoughts and how you act towards things that happen.

-It’s about changing your habits around your old way of thinking.
+It’s about changing your habits and your way of thinking.

-So we can make treasure of "La Vie en rose" French for '"Life in pink"', the signature song of popular French singer Édith Piaf, written in 1945.
+We can make treasure of "La Vie en rose" French for '"Life in pink"', the signature song of popular French singer Édith Piaf, written in 1945.

 ## More infos